cu-library/ezproxy-config-lint/README.md

         Print all lines, not just lines that create warnings.
   -follow-include-file
-        Also process files referenced by IncludeFile directives. (default true) -include-file-directory string
+        Also process files referenced by IncludeFile directives. (default true) -https
+        Report on URL directives which do not use the HTTPS scheme.
+  -include-file-directory string
         The directory from which the IncludeFile paths will be resolved.
 By default, this is the current working directory.
   -verbose